RamUB18/SentimentAnalysis-PR-CSE555/README.md

 # Pattern Recognition
-This project is an IMDB movie review sentiment analysis with LSTM, GRU, and BERT models.
+This project is an IMDB movie review sentiment analysis with LSTM, GRU, and BERT models using PyTorch.
 Change the data set directory accordingly.